How To Hire a Memoir Writer or Biographer — Tips

+5. What makes good writing?
+First, you must know what you like in writing.
+Read samples of the writer’s work and see if you enjoy it.
+Secondly, if you want a book filled with quotes–the typed-up version of what was said in interviews –then you don’t need to worry much about the writer’s style.
+But if you want a real story that follows the true themes of a person’s life and fully reveals all the excitement and challenge and wondrous workings of a life, then you need a writer who can conduct efficient interviews, thorough research and whose writing makes you feel something.
+This will produce an Heirloom Biography that will be treasured for a very long time.

+6. Can interviews be done on the telephone?
+Sure.
+Every professional writer has created interesting stories based on a few telephone interviews.

 7. What other work is involved?
 If you want to self-publish the book or pay a POD (Print On Demand) company the other costs include photograph scanning, book design and printing.
 Sometimes a professional transcriptionist is hired to turn the audiotaped interviews into written transcripts, which the biographer then uses to begin writing.
 If you want more than a few photographs in the book, you might reduce costs by having a family member make the scans, but it needs to be a person who has the time and is very detail-oriented.
 Scans must be made at a high enough resolution for print (minimum of 300 dpi), and any photo that will be enlarged in the book must be scanned at a resolution higher than 300 dpi to allow for the enlargement aspect.
 Lots more to say about photo scanning and design which we will cover in another blog.

 8. What is the cost of hiring a biographer or memoir writer?
 You pay for talent, experience, time, travel and expenses.
-I spend about seven hours researching and reviewing notes for every hour I spend crafting the narrative.
 Biographers and authors are usually negotiable to a point, but let’s face it: if it were easy, you’d do it yourself!